rmjutras/EUROBOT/README.md

 Individual components within the project:
 -----------------------------------------
+### main.py
+Runs all of the modules below in sequential order.
+This will generate a new song if everything goes well.

 ### LyricScraper
-LyricScraper is a stand-alone python file which scrapes the eurobeat-prime.com lyrics database and stores the lyrics to lyrics.txt.
-Also the SongData objects for each song gets pickled with the default python pickling library and stored to pickled.bin.
-This is the only way to recover the artist and title information.
+LyricScraper scrapes the eurobeat-prime.com lyrics database and stores information in SongData objects.
+A list of all SongData objects is returned for further processing.
+If the module is called in a stand-along fashion, then the array gets pickled with the default python pickling library and stored to songs.pkl.

+### LyricParse
+LyricParse deals with measuring the frequency of grammar components of the input songs.
+It measures the number of paragraphs, lines per paragraph and words per line in each song.
+Also, it determines the frequency of a given part of speech following another, the frequency of a part of speech starting a line, and the frequency of a word being a specific part of speech.
+If this module is run alone then these results are stored in grammar.pkl.

 ### Other Files
 Other files are documented in their docstrings.